-Permeable interlock pavers are so applicable throughout Toronto’s outdoor landscaping because while it increase drainage efficiency off a site, it does not require any additional land or surface area to do so.
+Permeable interlock pavers are so applicable throughout Toronto’s outdoor landscaping because while it increases drainage efficiency off a site, it does not require any additional land or surface area to do so.
 So dense urban metropolises like Toronto can utilize these permeable pavers throughout the landscaping without sacrificing space, aesthetics, or money.

 Some drawbacks of permeable pavers are small but cannot be overlooked.
 For example, debris, sand, and dirt that are brought to the paver surface by the water can frequently clog permeable pavers, due to their porous nature.
 Furthermore salting in the winter can cause clogging, meaning all season maintenance is required, roughly 2-3 times per year.

 Green driveway.
-Permeable
+Permeable interlocking pavers

-The cost of permeable pavers, as with everything that saves you money in long term, has higher installation costs.
-Permeable interlock pavers construction costs could be up to %50 more than traditional paver implementation expenses.
+The cost of permeable pavers, as with everything that saves you money in the long term, has higher installation costs.
+Permeable interlock pavers construction costs could be up to 50% more than traditional paver implementation expenses.
 That being said, these porous pavers reduce the need for drainage pipe, or perforated pipe installation and reduce the amount of landscape area for storm water regulation and storage.

 Permeable pavers are ideal substitutes for standard conventional pavers because while installation costs are a bit higher then effect on the environment as well as money saved long term highly outweighs the negatives of this type of product.
 While diversity in style may not be as wide as with traditional pavers, the avoidance of flooding, pooling or erosion are justified by the function and services they provide.